The Archer or the Prey, We Will Always Stay: Analysis of Taylor Swift’s “The Archer”

 That’s what I picture when I listen to my most treasured Taylor Swift song.
 I picture Swift as the albatross she is, unaccompanied with nothing but a fountain pen and a piece of parchment, writing “The Archer.”

-The Archer” was devastatingly cut from the setlist of The Eras Tour when Swift began the European leg in May 2024, likely making space for the new The Tortured Poets Department era to be included.
+The Archer” was devastatingly cut from the setlist of the Eras Tour when Swift began the European leg in May 2024, likely making space for the new The Tortured Poets Department era to be included.
 However, on July 4th, 2024, Swift did all of us perpetually anxious, self-loathing yet ironically confident girls a favor.
 Swift played “The Archer” as a mash-up with “Question…?” during her acoustic set, also infamously known as the “surprise song” section of the concert.

-So, when Swift decided to grace us with a piano rendition of “The Archer” as a surprise song months after it being removed from The Eras Tour setlist, I figured it was time to spotlight and analyze one of Swift’s most vulnerable, relatable, idiosyncratic songs within her entire discography.
+So, when Swift decided to grace us with a piano rendition of “The Archer” as a surprise song months after it being removed from the Eras Tour setlist, I figured it was time to spotlight and analyze one of Swift’s most vulnerable, relatable, idiosyncratic songs within her entire discography.

 The Archer” reveals to listeners what feels like Swift’s diary — a showcase of her most naked, soul-bearing, tortured thoughts and woeful, wide-eyed wonders that feel all too similar to your own.
-Before “The Archer” was cut from The Eras Tour setlist, it was the sixth song of the concert, which marked the end of the Lover era.
+Before “The Archer” was cut from the Eras Tour setlist, it was the sixth song of the concert, which marked the end of the Lover era.
 Watching Swift perform “The Archer” brought me straight to the imaginary island where I pictured her writing it.
-Despite being in a crowd of tens-of-thousands, it felt like it was only Swift and me in the room.
+Despite being in a crowd of tens of thousands, it felt like it was only Swift and me in the room.
 Ironically, I have a feeling most Swifties felt the same way.

 A perfectly executed fan project at one of Swift’s recent Argentina shows proves just that.
 Swifties, including her boyfriend Travis Kelce, held up signs that read, “WE WILL STAY,” during Swift’s performance of “The Archer.”
 This effortful gesture carried out by Swifties was in response to Swift’s lyric, “Who could ever leave me, darling?
 But who could stay?”
 The Argentinian Swifties got it right — we will, in fact, always stay.